lyz-code/blue-book/docs/projects/projects.md

 I don't even publish it because it's a horrible program that would make your eyes bleed.
-600 lines of code, only 3 functions, 6 levels of nested ifs, no tests at all, but hey, the functions have docstrings! (ｏ・_・)ノ”(ᴗ_ ᴗ。)
+600 lines of code, only 3 functions, 6 levels of nested ifs, no tests at all, but hey, the functions have docstrings! `(ｏ・_・)ノ”(ᴗ_ ᴗ。)`

-But it works, so I everyday close my eyes and open my ears till I have a solution that gives me the same features with [mpd](https://en.wikipedia.org/wiki/Music_Player_Daemon).
+The thing is that it works, so I everyday close my eyes and open my ears, waiting for a solution that gives me the same features with [mpd](https://en.wikipedia.org/wiki/Music_Player_Daemon).